putitsimply/christian-bible-explained/hebrews.md

 ### How it ends

 Hebrews finishes with encouragement, a blessing, and a few personal notes, including mention of Timothy.
-The overall message stays the same: don’t give up, keep your trust, and keep living it out.
+The overall message stays the same: the writer urges readers not to give up, and to keep trusting and living faithfully.

 ## Big ideas